edrosten/SQUASSH/README.md

 3) Design a heterogeneity parametrisation to describe the variation that you see in your sample.

-If you would like assistance designing a heterogeneity parametrisation we will be happy to assist.
+A number of heterogeneity parametrisations are included in the codebase including stretch along an axis, circular harmonic distortion and structures with multiple repeats in the field of view.
+If you would like assistance designing a custom heterogeneity parametrisation do get in touch.

 ## Requirements for running locally